isaacnmm/pestpolicy-hugo2XX/content/posts/best-camera-for-concerts/index.md

 ###  [3.
 DSLR (Digital Single-Lens Reflex) Cameras](https://en.wikipedia.org/wiki/Digital_single-lens_reflex_camera)

 DSLR (such as Canon EOS Rebel T7i/800D or Nikon D5600) blend the digital imaging sensor and single-lens reflex devices (with reflex design scheme) & optics.
-Check the [Camera for YouTube](https://pestpolicy.com/best-camera-for-youtube/).
-But, DSLRs have a large build design therefore wont serve if you need super portability and sleeker design.
+Check the [Camera for YouTube](https://pestpolicy.com/best-camera-for-youtube/).But, DSLRs have a large build design therefore wont serve if you need super portability and sleeker design.
 DSLR is praised for being inter-changeable - can switch in & out of lenses.

 ##  Conclusion

 If youre hunting for the best camera for concerts specifically, here are some key considerations youll need to make.
 Do you need a 1080p or 4K resolution?
-For filming indoors, youll require a great [ISO](https://www.nikonusa. com/en/learn-and-explore/a/products-and-innovation/iso-control. html).
-Do you need audio or a tripod?
+For filming indoors, youll require a great [ISO](https://www.nikonusa.com/en/learn-and-explore/a/products-and-innovation/iso-control.html).Do you need audio or a tripod?